larspetrus/Roofpig/README.md

 ###3.
 Working with the code

-I wrote this as a Rails project, since that's the way I know to do web programming.
+I wrote this in a Rails project, since that's how I usually do web programming.
 It's slightly monstrous to have the whole project in git, but on the plus side it does work.

 To run it
+- Clone the github repository to your computer.
 - Download and install [Rails](http://rubyonrails.org/)
 - cd to .../Roofpig/rails_project
 - Start Rails with 'rails server'